trophies

 These awards are available for trainees as well as for psychologists in various stages of their careers.
 Please visit the following links for application deadlines and instructions.

-Student Poster Award
+Student Poster Awards

-This award honors certain students who are the first author of a poster to be presented at the SPP Annual Conference (in the spring), and other students who are first author of a poster presented during the Div.
-54 poster session at the APA Annual Convention (in the summer).
+This award honors certain students who are the first author of a poster to be presented at the SPP Annual Conference (in the spring), and other students who are first author of a poster presented during the Division 54 poster session at the APA Annual Convention (in the summer).

 Read More

-Diversity Student Poster Award
+Diversity Student Poster Awards

 This award honors the first author of a pediatric psychology research poster whose research features diversity-related variables, such as race/ethnicity, gender, culture, sexual orientation, language differences, socioeconomic status and/or religiosity.